quantcast/phonegap-measurement/README.md

     ```
     under the plugins tag.

 4. Include the platform specific Quantcast Measure SDK to your project.
+Note that you do not have to do the code integration indicated in the native SDK documentation.
+You just need to follow the **Project Setup** instructions for the SDK.
     * The iOS SDK can be found [here](https://github.com/quantcast/ios-measurement).
     * The Android SDK can be found [here](https://github.com/quantcast/android-measurement).